zichiart/zichiart.github.io/README.md

 # zichiart.github.io
-Making the world a brighter space
+Making the world a brighter space.
+Art and sports can cross international borders and cultures bringing healing, hope and inspiration to those who have none.